-- Be sure to mix your cake batter just until the ingredients are incorporated; this will ensure your cake turns out tender and fluffy
+- Mix your cake batter just until the ingredients are incorporated.
+This will ensure your cake turns out tender and fluffy.

 - Bake time can vary a lot based on your bundt pan, so keep an eye on your cake and check in every 5 minutes once it’s been in the oven for 55 minutes.

 - To prevent the cranberries from floating to the top of the bundt cake, give them a rough chop and toss them in flour before adding them into the batter.